onkarlapate27/chrome_extension_Funny-Jokes/README.md

 ## A chrome extension which pops up jokes when clicked on it!

 ### 1. Used icanhazdadjoke.com API for fetching jokes in random order.
-### 2. Used json, html and css files for extension visible on chrome.
+### 2. Used json, html, css and javascript for creating the extension.